A Predictive Chance Constraint Rebalancing Approach to Mobility-on-Demand Services: AMoD Modeling

 \subsubsection{Imbalance}

 The imbalance is the difference between number of travel request and vehicles in each station.
-Ideally the imbalance is zero at all time, i.e. there is a perfect match between the number of travel requests and vehicles,
+Ideally the imbalance is zero at all time, i.e. there is a perfect match between the number of travel demand and vehicles,

-However, if the number of customers is larger then the number of available vehicles, constraint \cref{eq:imbalance} is violated.
-Therefore this constraint needs to be relaxed to ensure feasibility, which is done by introducing the slack variable $s_{ij}(\tau)$ ,
+However, if there are more customers than vehicles, constraint \cref{eq:imbalance} is violated.
+Therefore this constraint needs to be relaxed to ensure feasibility, which is done by introducing the slack variable $s_{ij}(t)$,

-If $s_{ij}(\tau)>0$, i.e. there are more request then available vehicles, the remaining request should be served in a later time steps.
-Hence, we carry on $s_{ij}(\tau)$ to the next time step if $t>t_0$,
+If $s_{ij}(t)>0$, i.e. there are more request then available vehicles, the remaining request should be served at a later time step.
+Hence, we carry on $s_{ij}(t)$ to the next time step if $t>t_0$,

-The state $x_{ij}^{\text{c}}(\tau)$ cannot be larger then the number of travel request since it represent only vehicles that drives customer, i.e. the imbalance should be greater or equal to zero,
+The state $x_{ij}^{\text{c}}(t)$ cannot be larger then the number of travel request since it represent only vehicles that drives customer, i.e. the imbalance should be greater or equal to zero,

 The combination of constraint \cref{eq:geq0} and that $s_{ij}(t)$ is a integer decision variable, gives that